vuikit/vuikit/README.md

 > UIkit with all the power of Vue

 Vuikit is a collection of Vue components built on top of the awesome UIkit framework.
-While it is possible to use UIkit by its own when building Vue components, you may find yourself building a wrapper around it to fill the missing logic gap or to make it behave more naturally with Vue.
+While it is possible to use UIkit by its own when building Vue components, you may find yourself relying on too many dependencies and building a wrapper to fill the missing logic gap.
 Vuikit solves all that by providing Vue native components outputting UIkit layout.

 ## Documentation and examples